tari-project/tari/RFC/src/RFC-0202_TariScriptOpcodes.md

 ## Tari Script semantics

-The proposal for Tari Script is straightforward.
+The proposal for TariScript is straightforward.
 It is based on Bitcoin script and inherits most of its ideas.

 The main properties of Tari script are